University of North Carolina Wilmington

 Email Dr. Carol Pilgrim

-Dr. Carol Pilgrim is professor of psychology and associate dean of the College of Arts and Sciences at the University of North Carolina Wilmington.
+Dr. Carol Pilgrim is professor of psychology at the University of North Carolina Wilmington.
 Dr. Pilgrim has contributed substantially to behavior analysis through her leadership, teaching, and research.
 She has served as president of its major organizations, including ABAI (as well as its Southeastern ABA chapter), the Society for the Advancement of Behavior Analysis, and Division 25 (Behavior Analysis) of the American Psychological Association.
-She also served as secretary of the Society for the Experimental Analysis of Behavior, and as a board member of that organization for 8 years.
+She also served as secretary of the Society for the Experimental Analysis of Behavior, and as a board member of that organization.
 She has advanced the dissemination of behavior analysis and the vitality of its journals in her roles as chair of the Publication Board of ABAI, editor of The Behavior Analyst, co-editor of the Experimental Analysis of Human Behavior Bulletin, and associate editor of the Journal of the Experimental Analysis of Behavior.
 She has served on the board of directors of the Cambridge Center for Behavioral Studies and other organizations, and chaired numerous committees.
 Dr. Pilgrim is known, in addition, as a stellar teacher and mentor.
-She has been recognized with numerous awards, including the North Carolina Board of Governors Award for Excellence in Teaching and the ABAI Student Committee Outstanding Mentor of the Year Award.
+She served as associate dean of the College of Arts and Sciences at UNCW for nine years, and has been recognized with numerous awards, including the North Carolina Board of Governors Award for Excellence in Teaching and the ABAI Student Committee Outstanding Mentor of the Year Award.
 Dr. Pilgrim's research expertise and contributions traverse both basic experimental and applied behavior analysis.
 Her health related research has brought behavior analysis to the attention of scientists and practitioners in cancer prevention, and she is noted for her innovative work on the development and modification of relational stimulus control in children and adults.